Daemen's Chosen Name Policy

 communications (in many cases even letters home), such as hometown newspapers (dean’s

-list announcements, etc.), or any other College business requiring legal needs, however, will
+list announcements, etc.), or any other University business requiring legal needs, however, will

 continue to use your legal/official name.
-The College will attempt to display chosen first name
+The University will attempt to display chosen first name

-to the College community where feasible and appropriate and make a good faith effort to
+to the University community where feasible and appropriate and make a good faith effort to

 update reports, documents and systems accordingly.